tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 same block.
 An *extended commit* is a *commit* where every precommit vote has its respective vote extension attached.

-> TODO: [From Daniel] Node statesyncs to *h*, but latest height is *h+1*.
-What then?
->
-> My thoughts: Can we show that *h+1* will be finalized by up-to-date nodes?
-I think we can.
-Else,
-> we probably need to modify statesync to not send Application snapshots that are less than 2 heights
-> away from the current height.

 ### Problem Description

 In the version of [ABCI](https://github.com/tendermint/spec/blob/4fb99af/spec/abci/README.md) present up to